notsafeadults64/CharGrinn_Modlist/README.md

 [Skyrim Anniversary Edition Download prompt](https://preview.redd.it/nt92sg8mdxy71.png?width=3840&format=png&auto=webp&v=enabled&s=4ab3b1b975064119797409185cedd9dfc5c5e5e7)

 _Source: [Reddit Post](https://www.reddit.com/r/skyrim/comments/qrgion/screenshots_on_xbox_series_x/)_

+**Install Skyrim Special Edition Creation Kit**

+Creation Kit is required and must be open once and have the scripts.zip file extracted when prompted.
+Then close Creation Kit.

 **Do Not Use Any Part of This List in a Protected Folder**